 Except as otherwise provided in Section 8.4 of the Plan with respect to the 11 3/8% Senior Notes, as a condition to receiving any Plan Distribution, on or before the Distribution Date, each holder of Claims must surrender all certificates or instruments representing such Claims to Holding Company, the applicable Debtor or applicable Reorganized Debtor, as the case may be, with respect to such debt, and must execute and deliver such other documents as may be necessary to effectuate the Plan.
-No Plan Distribution will be made to or on behalf of any holder of such Claims unless and until such certificate or instruments are surrendered to Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be, or unless any relevant holder provides to Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be required by Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be required by Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be required by Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be, an affidavit of loss or such other documents as may be required by Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be, together with an appropriate indemnity in the customary form.
+No Plan Distribution will be made to or on behalf of any holder of such Claims unless and until such certificate or instruments are surrendered to Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be, or unless any relevant holder provides to Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be, an affidavit of loss or such other documents as may be required by Holding Company, the applicable Debtor, or applicable Reorganized Debtor, as the case may be, together with an appropriate indemnity in the customary form.

 Holders of, or any other party in possession of, Tricom Stock will surrender all certificates or instruments representing the Cancelled Shares immediately when the decision to cancel such shares is made by Tricom's shareholders as part of the Restructuring Dilution Transactions.
-Holders of, or any other party in possession of Existing Tricom Equity Interests that have not been cancelled or reduced by the Restructuring Dilution Transactions, shall, following completion of the Restructuring Dilution Transactions, surrender all certificates or instruments representing such Equity Interests.
-Upon the Effective Date, to the extent any holders (other than the Debtors) of, or any other party otherwise in possession (other than the Debtors) of, Equity Interests have not surrendered their respective certificates or instruments representing such Equity Interests, the Confirmation Order will constitute an injunction directing such holders to surrender such certificates or instruments.
+Holders of, or any other party in possession of Existing Tricom Equity Interests that have not been cancelled or reduced by the Restructuring Dilution Transactions, shall, following completion of the Restructuring Dilution Transactions, surrender all certificates or instruments representing such Tricom Equity Interests.
+Upon the completion of the Restructuring Dilution Transactions, to the extent any holders (other than the Debtors) of, or any other party otherwise in possession (other than the Debtors) of, Tricom Equity Interests have not surrendered their respective certificates or instruments representing such Tricom Equity Interests, the Confirmation Order will constitute an injunction directing such holders to surrender such certificates or instruments.

-Any holder of a Claim or Equity Interest who fails to surrender such certificate or interest or otherwise fails to deliver an affidavit of loss and indemnity in accordance with Section 8.9 of the Plan, prior to the second anniversary of the Effective Date, will be deemed to have forfeited its rights, Claims and Equity Interests.
-All property in respect of such forfeited Claims and Equity Interests will revert to the Reorganized Debtors.
+Any holder of a Claim who fails to surrender such instrument or otherwise fails to deliver an affidavit of loss and indemnity in accordance with Section 8.9 of the Plan, prior to the second anniversary of the Effective Date, will be deemed to have forfeited its rights and Claims.
+All property in respect of such forfeited Claims will revert to the Reorganized Debtors.